 What's the difference between full coverage and state minimum car insurance?

 The most common question related to car insurance is, "how much coverage do I need?"
-This question usually has a simple answer — and it's out of your hands.
-Your minimum required car insurance coverage depends on state laws and your vehicle ownership status.
-If your car is leased, the dealership — the owner of the vehicle — typically will dictate minimum insurance requirements.
-If you own your vehicle outright, you'll have more flexibility to carry the state minimum coverage or opting for additional coverage, like collision and comprehensive.
+Whether or not you need full coverage or liability largely depends on how you own your vehicle, the value of your vehicle, your desired coverage level.
+If your car is leased, the dealership or bank — the actual owner of the vehicle — typically will dictate minimum insurance requirements.
+If you own your vehicle outright, you'll have more flexibility in carrying the state minimum coverage or opting for additional coverage, like collision and comprehensive.
 Generally, if your vehicle is worth more than $4,000, you should add comprehensive and collision to your insurance policy.

-Because car insurance laws are written and enforced at the state level, your minimum coverage will vary based on your location.
-Most US states mandate the following:
+Because car insurance laws are written and enforced at the state level, your state minimum liability coverage will vary based on your location.
+Most U.S. states mandate the following:

 While state minimum auto insurance is straightforward, “full coverage” is a bit of a misnomer.
-“Full coverage” isn’t really a technical or accurate way to describe a car insurance policy.
-"Full coverage” usually denotes comprehensive and collision insurance, but can also comprise rental reimbursement and roadside assistance coverage.
+“Full coverage” isn’t really a technical or accurate way to describe a car insurance policy — it usually denotes comprehensive and collision insurance, but can also comprise rental reimbursement and roadside assistance coverage.

 You will be required to carry “full coverage” car insurance if you’re financing your vehicle.
 Since another entity — usually a bank or auto dealership — maintains an interest in the vehicle, they get to decide how the car is insured.
 Auto leasing and financing companies generally require collision and comprehensive coverage with low deductibles.